Physical Therapy For Bursitis In Your Hips

 Muscle tightness related to weakness, injury, or other issues in another part of the body can impact your movement.

-Hip bursitis can also cause you to tense or strain in your muscles as you compensate to avoid pain.
+Hip bursitis can also cause you to tense or strain your muscles as you compensate to avoid pain.

 Your physical therapist can show you how to stretch at home to increase your flexibility.